-Although higher HDL levels are associated with lower cardiovascular risk, it is not clear whether treatments to increase HDL cholesterol levels decrease risk of death.
-ATPIII guidelines define low HDL cholesterol as < 40 mg/dL [< 1.04 mmol/L]; the guidelines do not specify an HDL cholesterol target level and recommend interventions to raise HDL cholesterol only after LDL cholesterol targets have been reached.
-Treatments for LDL cholesterol and TG reduction often increase HDL cholesterol, and the 3 objectives can sometimes be achieved simultaneously.
+Although higher HDL levels predict lower cardiovascular risk, it is not clear whether treatments to increase HDL cholesterol levels decrease risk of death.
+Guidelines in the Third Report of the National Cholesterol Education Program (NCEP) Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (ATPIII) define low HDL cholesterol as < 40 mg/dL [< 1.04 mmol/L]; the guidelines do not specify an HDL cholesterol target level and recommend interventions to raise HDL cholesterol only after LDL cholesterol targets have been reached.
+Treatments for LDL cholesterol and triglyceride reduction often increase HDL cholesterol, and the 3 objectives can sometimes be achieved simultaneously.

 Treatment includes lifestyle changes such as an increase in exercise and weight loss.
 Alcohol raises HDL cholesterol but is not routinely recommended as a therapy because of its many other adverse effects.
 Drugs may be successful in raising levels when lifestyle changes alone are insufficient, but it is uncertain whether raising HDL levels reduces mortality.

 Fibrates increase HDL.
-Fibrates may decrease cardiovascular risk in patients with TGs > 200 mg/dL (< 2.26 mmol/L) and HDL cholesterol < 40 mg/dL (< 1.04 mmol/L).
+Fibrates may decrease cardiovascular risk in patients with TGs > 200 mg/dL (> 2.26 mmol/L) and HDL cholesterol < 40 mg/dL (< 1.04 mmol/L).

 Treatment of diabetic dyslipidemia should always involve lifestyle changes and statins to reduce LDL cholesterol.
 To decrease the risk of pancreatitis, fibrates can be used to decrease TGs when levels are > 500 mg/dL (> 5.65 mmol/L).
 Metformin lowers TGs, which may be a reason to choose it over other oral antihyperglycemic drugs when treating diabetes.
 Some thiazolidinediones (TZDs) increase both HDL cholesterol and LDL cholesterol.
 Some TZDs also decrease TGs.
-These antihyperglycemic drugs should not be chosen over lipid-lowering drugs to treat lipid abnormalities in diabetic patients but may be useful adjuncts.
-Patients with very high TG levels and less than optimally controlled diabetes may have better response to insulin than to oral antihyperglycemic drugs.
+These antihyperglycemic drugs should not be chosen over lipid-lowering drugs to treat lipid abnormalities in patients with diabetes but may be useful adjuncts.
+Patients with very high TG levels and less than optimally controlled diabetes may have a better response to insulin than to oral antihyperglycemic drugs.

 Lipid levels should be monitored periodically after starting treatment.
-No data support specific monitoring intervals, but measuring lipid levels 2 to 3 mo after starting or changing therapies and once or twice yearly after lipid levels are stabilized is common practice.
+No data support specific monitoring intervals, but measuring lipid levels 2 to 3 months after starting or changing therapies and once or twice yearly after lipid levels are stabilized is common practice.

 Elevated lipid levels are a risk factor for atherosclerosis and thus can lead to symptomatic coronary artery disease and peripheral arterial disease.

-Causes of dyslipidemia include a sedentary lifestyle with excessive dietary intake of saturated fat, cholesterol, and trans fats and/or genetic (familial) abnormalities of lipid metabolism.
+Causes of dyslipidemia include a sedentary lifestyle with excessive dietary intake of calories, saturated fat, cholesterol, and trans fats and/or genetic (familial) abnormalities of lipid metabolism.